How to Care for An Abused Cat

 It is a sad fact of life that many cats suffer abuse of some kind during their lives.
 Abuse can take the form of physical assaults or punishment – but many cats suffer from the silent abuse of neglect.
-When abuse occurs during a sensitive stage of a cat’s development, it can have a profound impact for the rest of its life, even if the cat is subsequently removed from the abusive environment.
+When abuse occurs during a sensitive stage of a cat’s development, it can have a profound impact on the rest of their life, even if the cat is subsequently removed from the abusive environment.

 An older animal may bounce back from a bad situation, but a young, impressionable cat will show lasting mental scars.
 He or she often has to be coaxed out of a shell of resistance and will likely never be fully trusting.

-Types of Abuse
+Types of Feline Abuse